 Armed with this data, we created scalable promotional campaign playbooks for certain customers and products considering timing, incentive type, suggested products, and more that could help Pantone react more quickly against reseller price cuts.
 Now, instead of having to just compete on price, they were equipped to capitalize on third-party promotions by pushing similar or complementary products alongside them.

-By approaching shopping on Pantone.com through the lens of a customers’ unique journey and looking past singular product needs to a full spectrum of tools, we were able to identify crucial media and on-site opportunities for sustained e-commerce growth.
+By approaching shopping on Pantone.com through the lens of a customers’ unique buyer journey and looking past singular product needs to a full spectrum of tools, we were able to identify crucial advertising and on-site opportunities for sustained growth.
 Constant analysis, optimization, and testing led to compelling results that drove a significant increase in sales revenue and other KPIs.